 Certain conditional While loops can be represented more compactly as For loops.
 Programmers generally prefer to use For loops specially when the loop has a consistent update.
-A For loop has four important components: The Init, invoked once before the first iteration of the loop, contains declaration and initialization of variables used in the body.
+A For loop has four important constructs: The Init where variables to be used in the body can be declared and initialized.
+This is invoked once before the first iteration of the loop.
 Then there is the condition which is evaluated before each iteration of the loop.
 The loop only executes if the condition evaluates to true.
 The update construct is executed at the end of each iteration and performs updates on variables.
 The last part of the For loop is the Body which contains the loop code.